Menu

 Your employees are accustomed to using their own devices, so some may want to bring them into the office.
 Additionally, remote work is commonplace, further increasing the use of personal devices for work.
 If you have a bring-your-own-device (BYOD) policy or allow remote workers to use their personal devices, your AUP must require employees to implement specific mobile device security measures.

 While it may be convenient for employees to use their own devices, Ivan Kot, director of customer acquisition at Itransition, said careful consideration is needed for AUPs governing BYOD usage.
-“Employees often use their personal devices while accessing global and corporate networks through their private channels,” Kot warned.
+“Employees often use their personal devices while accessing global and corporate networks through their private channels,” Kot said.
 “This raises cybersecurity risks dramatically and exposes corporate infrastructures to external intrusions.
 In this situation, acceptable use policies are the key documents stipulating acceptable and secure ways for employees to use corporate and personal resources for work-related purposes.”

 Your AUP must clearly state that employee monitoring efforts will apply to the use of employee-owned devices only during work hours and that private use will remain private.
 For remote work, your policy can require a VPN or other encrypted connection service to protect your company’s copyrighted material, personal information and intellectual property from security breaches.